Laura Ward

 Recommended

-Farmina N&D Ocean canned cat food receives the Cat Food Advisor rating, 4 stars.
+Farmina N&D Ocean canned product range is made of seven recipes which all receive the Cat Food Advisor rating, 4 stars.

 This range contains high amounts of protein from good quality meat sources.
 The carbohydrate content is low across the range and moisture is high.
 This wet cat food is high quality.